ASTRELION/vanillapp/README.md

 # Vanilla++
-A Minecraft server plugin that expands on classic vanilla Minecraft.
+A Minecraft server plugin that expands and enhances classic vanilla Minecraft.
+This plugin is intended to retain the vanilla feel of Minecraft while adding new ways to explore and survive.

 Features include (WIP),
 - More mob types (created with combinations of existing mobs)